AviGard Easy-Fit Bird Netting Guidelines

 Part 2 - Estimating Netting Size

-The two most popular methods to install bird netting involve either securing nets to a frame or hoop house structure or draping them directly on the plants.
+The two most popular methods to install bird netting involve either securing nets to a frame or hoop house structure and draping them directly on the plants.
 Netting support structures are commonly used to protect berry patches, gardens and dwarf fruit trees.
 Canopy draping on plants is more common for blueberry bushes and grape vines in rows.

 Netting Installed On Frame or Hoop House Structures – The variety of structures built to support netting is almost endless but most have some sort of framing with support posts, cross-members and wire.
 Regardless of the construction, the practice of estimating the amount of net needed simply requires measuring the surface area of the structure and then comparing the area to available netting sizes.
-In some cases, one net will cover the entire area but for larger structures several nets may be needed.
-Since most structures do not match up perfectly to available netting dimensions, some cutting or modifications to the net will need to be made.
+In some cases one net will cover the entire area but for larger structures several nets may be needed.
+Since most structures do not match up perfectly to available netting dimensions some cutting or modifications to the net will need to be made.

 Hint: Protect the base of your structure nets by keeping them off the ground where they might otherwise be damaged by critters or equipment.
 A barrier strip of galvanized or plastic coated chicken wire 2ft-3ft high with the bottom buried below ground will help keep rabbits, squirrels, raccoons and pets from tunneling into the structure or chewing their way through the base of the net.
 The barrier strip can also help prevent lawn mowers and string trimmers from cutting holes in the net.
 Include the ground barrier in your calculations and plan for a 6in overlap for the netting to extend down past the top of the chicken wire.